|

 Techniques > Using body language > Smiling The physiology of the smile | The genuine smile | False smiles | See also

 The genuine smileThe genuine smile, also known as Duchenne smile indicates real happiness or amusement.
 In particular it is different from the false smile in the use of the cheeks and the muscles above the eyes (the orbicularis oculi).
 Eyelids may fold more and the outer ends of the eyebrows may dip.
 It is not the entire orbicularis oculi, actually, that is involved, only the outer portion, the orbicularis oculi, pars lateralis.
 A genuine smile tends to last for 0.5 to 4 seconds (so believe a quick smile over a longer one).
-It is often asymmetric and usually larger on the right side of the face.
+It may be asymmetric and larger on the right side of the face.
+It may also cover the whole face and so make asymmetry less obvious.
+Happy expressions tend to be more symmetrical than sad expressions.
+Genuine smiles are smooth and natural, quickly or steadily spreading and then gradually fading after the initial maximum stretch.
+In the brain, the genuine smile is associated with left frontal EEG activation, which is also associated with positive emotions.
 False smilesFalse smiles can be remarkably difficult to detect, especially when done by a 'pro'.
 Yet they are distinctly different.
 Watch for excessive symmetry and missing lines around the eyes as the orbicularis oculi are not used, although these can sometimes be forced with strong muscle movement.
 Watch for the eye cover fold: it is very difficult to control this.
 Also the ends of the eyebrows dipping is difficult to fake.
 False smilers may lower the jaw to create a D-shaped open-mouthed smile.
 This is easier to do and pulls attention away from the eyes.
+The false smile tends to appear suddenly and disappear suddenly, making it seem less natural.
+It may be held for too long (more than four seconds).
+False smiles may be lop-sided but can also be symmetrical due to the greater cognitive effort involved.
+When we are paying attention to our muscles, we try to ensure they are all working in the right way.
+A false smile does not necessarily mean malevolent deception as people often use false smiles simply to be polite.
+False smiling is also used to placate other people who may be a threat to us.
+Duchenne himself said: You cannot always exaggerate the significance of this kind of smile, which often is only a simple smile of politeness, just as it can cover a treason. … We politely smile with our lips at the same time as being malcontented or when the soul is sad.
 See alsoDeceptive body language, Lying

 |